-The following chart attempts to identify the terminology used by English-speakers and Indigenous language-speakers when referring to Manitoba’s Indigenous peoples and their languages.
+The following chart attempts to identify the terminology used by English-speakers and Indigenous language-speakers when referring to Indigenous peoples and their languages in Manitoba.

 Endonyms are the terms used by people within their own communities.
 Exonyms are the terms (in this case, English-language) used by outsiders to those communities.
 Using exonyms are much like calling someone “Susie” when they prefer to be called “Susan” — using endonyms is a step toward showing respect for the identities of community members.

 |Cree ||In in o wak, Iyiniwok, Ininiwok (“the people”)||Cree ||Ininimowin

 ᑲ ᐃᓯ ᐱᑭᐢᑫᔹᐠ

 |tânisi ᑖᓂᓯ (hello),(thanks)|

 |Cree, Plains||Nehiyawak ᓀᐦᐃᔭᐊᐧᐠ ||Plains Cree

 |Cree, Swampy||Nēhinaw||Swampy Cree

 |Dakota ||Dakhóta Oyáte||Dakota ||Dakȟótiyapi||Iyuskin/kuwa (welcome), ho/han (hello), (thanks)|

 |Dene ||Dene ||Dene ||Dëne Sųłiné||wotziye (hello), (thanks)